haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-integrate-github.md

   - Setup
 ---

-## About the GitHub integration {#cloud-int-gh-about}
+## About the Github集成 {#cloud-int-gh-about}
-The GitHub integration enables you to manage your {{site.data.var.ece}} environments directly from your GitHub repository.
+The Github集成 enables you to manage your {{site.data.var.ece}} environments directly from your GitHub repository.
 The integration manages content already in GitHub and synchronizes it with {{site.data.var.ee}}.
 Therefore, before you begin, make sure your project and environments are in a GitHub repository.

 We strongly recommend you use a *private* GitHub repository.